Overnight New York Style Bagels

 • In the morning, take the pan out of the refrigerator.
 The bagels should be noticeably fuller.
 Leave the tray out until the bagels come to room temperature, about 1 – 1 ½ hours.
 The time will vary based on the temperature in the room and how much the dough rose in the refrigerator.
 Once the dough comes to room temperature the bagels are ready to boil.

 • Lift a bagel off the sheet pan and lower it into the boiling water, bottom side down.
-Boil the bagels for 30-45 seconds on each side.
 Depending on the size of your pot, you can boil 3-4 bagels at a time.
-As you remove the boiled bagels from the water, set them on the cooling rack to drain.
+Boil the bagels for 30 seconds then flip them.
+Boil the other side for 30 seconds.
+Repeat the process again for a total of 2 minutes boiling time.
+Remove the boiled bagels from the water and set them on the cooling rack to drain.

 • Line two half-sheet pans with parchment paper or silicone baking mats and generously sprinkle with cornmeal (or flour).
 Place 5 of the boiled bagels on each sheet pan.
 You could fit them all on one pan but they may rise enough to stick together as they bake.
 I like all the sides to be crusty so I leave plenty of room between them.

 • Brush the bagels with egg white.
 You can leave the bagels plain or add the topping of your choice.
-To make "everything" bagels combine a tablespoon of each of the seeds & salt with a pinch each of garlic salt and onion powder.
+To make "everything" bagels combine a tablespoon of each of sesame seeds, poppy seeds & salt with a 1/8 teaspoon garlic powder and onion powder.
 Adjust toppings to your taste.

 • Bake until golden brown, about 20 minutes.